digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Definition
-# Appraisal
+# Appraisal - 1/2

 **Appraisal** is the process of determining whether records and other materials have permanent (archival) value.
 It may be done at the collection, creator, series, file, or item level.

-Born-digital materials may be appraised at different points of the process.
-This largely depends on the type(s) of media received, and whether the repository has the necessary equipment to extract contents.

 <!--presenter notes